 Keyword research involves identifying popular words or phrases people input in search engines when searching for something.
-To do this, use keyword research tools like SEMrush, Ahrefs, KWFinder, Surfer SEO, or a free tool like Twinword Ideas.
+To do this, use keyword research tools like Free Keyword Research Tool, SEMrush, Ahrefs, or Surfer SEO.

 When conducting your keyword research, make sure to look out for 3 very important factors that can affect the performance of your content:

 - Search volume.
 How many people are searching for this term?
 In most cases, the higher the search volume, the better.

 - Keyword difficulty.
 This is a metric that measures how difficult it is to rank for that particular keyword.

 - Relevance.
 Is the keyword relevant to the vision, purpose, and goal of your blog?